feenkcom/gtoolkit.com/pages/index.md

   <div class="container">
     <div class="row">
       <div class="col-lg-8 offset-lg-2">
-        <h1>Making the inside of software systems explainable</h1>
+        <h1>The insides of software systems can be made explainable</h1>
         <p class="lead">
           Every part of a software system, be it an algorithm, a domain-driven design, or the architecture, can be made explainable through custom tools.
-To make this practical, you need an environment that makes the creation of those custom tools inexpensive.
-A moldable development environment.
           Glamorous Toolkit makes this possible by treating the interface as a set of visual and interactive operators that can be combined in many ways.
         </p>
       </div>